 - ⅛ teaspoon pepper

 - ¼ teaspoon thyme

 - ½ cup Asiago cheese or Parmesan cheese (grated)

 - 6 tilapia filets or tilapia loins

-- Spray a cookie sheet or baking dish and lay your tilapia filets in.
+- Spray a cookie sheet or baking dish and lay your tilapia filets down in a single layer.
 Use a paper towel to dab the extra moisture or water off the filets.
 This way the mixture will cling to the fish better.

 - Mix the rest of the ingredients in a small bowl and then spread on each filet.